EXPUNGEMENT OF CRIMINAL RECORDS IN MASSACHUSETTS

 Section 100H: Sections 100H pertains to expungement of criminal or delinquency charges where the petitioner was not convicted or adjudicated delinquent.
 The requirements for expungement of a non-conviction are the same as the requirements of expungement under 100F and 100G, above.

-Analyzing a record to determine the most effective method of expungement can be complicated, and the new law is untested in the courts.
-A person exploring expungement should consult with an attorney who knows the law of expungement to maximize chances of success
+A person exploring expungement should consult with an attorney who knows the law of expungement to maximize chances of success.

 Sealed or Expunged Records and the FBI Interstate Identification Index (Triple I)Currently, a person with a sealed record could still have that record discovered if there was a fingerprint check done.
 This is because when a person is arrested, they are fingerprinted.
 These fingerprints are transmitted to the State Police, who in turn send them to the FBI to be collected in the FBI's arrest database.
 The problem with the current law is that the FBI does not update the fingerprint data base to reflect the result of a case, nor does the FBI seal the database even when the person arrested got their state criminal record sealed or expunged.